 View the full TikTok video by clicking here

-Face & Base is a new British brand on a mission to offer effective vegan, cruelty-free and clean skincare with “no BS.”
 At the moment it sells just one product but, judging by our best moisturiser tests, it’s an incredible debut called the Gel Priming Moisturiser.

-In our hydration test, this moisturiser increased hydration by 7.9 percentage points (21.3%) after five minutes.
+In our hydration test, this face moisturiser increased hydration by 7.9 percentage points (21.3%) after five minutes.
 An hour after application, this hydration dropped by 1.2 points but even with this reduction, hydration levels were still 18.6%.

 It scored maximum points for being vegan and cruelty-free and at £16 RRP, or £9.59 for 30ml, it’s an affordable product, too.